 In more practical terms, it’s when you laugh at a video of someone falling, read all the details of some scandal, watch reality TV, or (let’s be honest) read the news.
 How often do they report “man gets his mail” without some catastrophe attached to it?

 Get all the information in episode 66 of the Vocabbett podcast!
-Take a listen below or on your favorite podcast player.
+You can listen on your favorite player, or hit play below!

 Referenced in this episode: